lakshmimalempati/fiserv-gmf-lib/Readme.txt

-java classes created using the schema file.
+java classes created using the schema file of version gmf 10.02.